nubenetes/awesome-kubernetes/docs/yaml.md

 - [==blog.devgenius.io: YAML with Python==](https://blog.devgenius.io/yaml-with-python-d6787a9bd8ab) This article aims to outline the basics of YAML and write a simple python script that reads configuration details from a YAML file.
 - [==realpython.com: YAML: The Missing Battery in Python==](https://realpython.com/python-yaml/) Python lacks built-in support for the YAML data format, commonly used for configuration and serialization, despite clear similarities between the two languages.
 In this tutorial, you’ll learn how to work with YAML in Python using the available third-party libraries, with a focus on PyYAML.
 - [==kubesimplify.com: A Simplified Guide To YAML==](https://kubesimplify.com/a-simplified-guide-to-yaml)
+- [betterprogramming.pub: 10 Things You Might Not Know About YAML](https://betterprogramming.pub/10-things-you-might-not-know-about-yaml-b0589da547c) Harness the true power of YAML

 ### YAML anchors and aliases
 - [yaml.org: Anchors and Aliases](https://yaml.org/spec/1.2/spec.html#id2765878)